GerardoFesta/infozilla/README.md

 ## Building
 Building the infoZilla tool requires `gradle` 4 or newer.
 Run `gradle tasks` for an overview.

-## Remote Urls
+## Remote Urls (Introduced by IGES Project)
-If you plan on using infozilla to scrape the issues from a repository by using the -a (or --all) <REPOURL>, then you should add a .env file in the root folder containing GITHUB_ACCESS_TOKEN=<YourToken>.
+If you plan on using infozilla to scrape the issues from a repository by using the -a (or --all) REPOURL, then you should add a .env file in the root folder containing GITHUB_ACCESS_TOKEN=YourToken.
 If you want to create a token, you should visit [this page](https://github.com/settings/tokens) and create a fine-grained token.
 For more info check [this page](https://docs.github.com/en/rest/overview/authenticating-to-the-rest-api?apiVersion=2022-11-28#authenticating-with-a-token-generated-by-an-app).
 This is needed because, without the authentication, you will have a limit of 60 operations per hour (with the auth you will have 5000), which means you will be able to scrape <=60 - depending on the filters - issues.

+## Testing (Introduced by IGES Project)
+A new test suite was put in place for the project, with each of the filters having 70%+ coverage, against the previous 0%.
+System tests, created through category partition, are automated via github action within the repository for each commit.
+For more details, please check the IGES_Documents folder, where you can check all the test specifications and incident reports.
+All the testing and the implementations were made within the Windows environment (also the system testing vm).
+We do not know if everything will work under different SOs.
+Let us know if you try!

 ## Citing